Cheltenham General Hospital

 - Leave all valuables at home, including watches, jewellery, phones and wallets.
 Our security facilities are limited.

 - Organise for someone to pick you up after your surgery, and stay with you overnight.
-We won’t be able to send you home by yourself if you have had a general anaesthetic.

 Food and drink